equiano-institute/attackspace/README.md

 Genetic Algorithm Physics Exploiting

 </td> <td>
-Intended Goal: Make a creature stick to the ceiling of a simulated environment for as long as possible<br>
+Intended Goal: Make a creature stick to the ceiling of a simulated environment for as long as possible</td>

-Behavior: Exploiting a bug in the physics engine to snap out of bounds<br>
+<td>Behavior: Exploiting a bug in the physics engine to snap out of bounds</td>

 <td>Misspecified Goal: Maximize the average height of the creature during the run</td>